fagu/random-orbits/README.md

 % python -c 'print("1"+"0"*100000)' | ./random-cubic 100 3 - --progress > out.txt
 ```

 Generate 10000 random cubic number fields with discriminant in the interval [1,200].
 Each line corresponds to a cubic number field.
 The first number is the number of times this field was generated.
 The other four numbers are the coefficients of the cubic form.
-Note that the extension with trivial automorphism group occurs is found about 3 times as often as the three extensions with automorphism group C3:
+Note that the number field with trivial automorphism group is found about 3 times as often as the three extensions with automorphism group C3:
 ```
 % ./random-cubic 10000 3 200 --only-maximal --reduce | sort | uniq -c
    1627 1 0 -3 1